County commission appoints Liles to District 2 seat

 Liles joins the board just in time for commissioners to begin working on the 2021 fiscal year budget, and amid the COVID-19 crisis still keeping the local area at a standstill for the most part.

-Her hope is to hit the ground running and provide her experience in local, state and federal politics to help the board get off the ground.
+Her hope is to hit the ground running and provide her experience in local, state and federal politics.

-"I want to be a transparent commissioner working with the board and being open with citizens," she said.
-"I want to be there to help them with any issue they might have."
+"I want to be a transparent commissioner working with the board and being open with citizens," Liles said.

 That is one area of expertise that Liles has plenty of experience.
 Prior to serving as legislative liaison to Graves, she served Congressman Phil Gingrey when Polk County was still part of the 11th District.
 In her job, she works with local residents and officials alike on issues involving the federal government, ranging from helping with hangups in veterans benefits to finding funding for big projects.